ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ## Transport {#transport}

-Email streams carrying DMARC failure reports **SHOULD** be DMARC aligned.
+Email streams carrying DMARC failure reports **SHOULD** be DMARC-aligned.

-Reporters **MAY** rate limit the number of failure reports sent to any recipient to avoid overloading recipient systems.
+We recommend that reporters set a reasonable rate-limit for the number of failure reports sent to any recipient to avoid overloading recipient systems.
 Unaligned reports may in turn produce subsequent failure reports that could cause mail loops.